api3dao/airnode/packages/examples/integrations/README.md

   the [docs](https://docs.api3.org/airnode/next/grp-providers/guides/build-an-airnode/configuring-airnode.html) for
   details
 - `secrets.example.env` - An example file listing the necessary secrets of `secrets.env` file.
-This is useful for people looking the integration on github
+This is useful for people looking at the integration on github or advanced users who want to create secrets themselves.
 - `request-utils.ts` - This file contains functions which are necessary to make the Airnode request

 ## Adding new integration